arnab20/-Make-it-rain-/README.md

 # -Make-it-rain-
-One of favorites projects of Khan Academy
+One of my favorites projects of Khan Academy